Learn how to comply with blog laws with these legal considerations for bloggers so you can grow and protect your blogging business.

 - Terms and Conditions Page

-Bloggers must ensure that they are GDPR compliant by updating their privacy policy to include this essential information about how their website collects and uses customer data.
+Bloggers must ensure GDPR compliance by updating their privacy policy to include this essential information about how their website collects and uses customer data.

-Irrespective of the size of your online presence, you need a Cookie Banner.
-This is because the Cookie Law requires that you collect users’ informed consent before storing non-technical cookies (e.g., tracking cookies) on your users’ devices.
+No matter the size of your online presence, a cookie banner is essential.
+Under the Cookie Law, you must obtain informed user consent before storing non-essential cookies, such as tracking cookies, on their devices.

-If you’re not a certified expert and don’t have professional credentials on the topics that you write about in your blog – especially if they pertain to YMYL (Your Money or Your Life) topics such as health, law, and finance that require professional expertise – the best practice would be to have an “informational purposes only disclaimer” somewhere on the page to reduce your liability.
+If you’re not a certified expert and don’t have professional credentials on the topics that you write about in your blog the best practice would be to have an “informational purposes only disclaimer” somewhere on the page to reduce your liability.

 For instance, if you’re writing an article that discusses legal considerations for bloggers, you may want to include a legal opinion disclaimer in the article, unless you ARE a legal expert and write an attorney blog.

-If you use a no-responsibility disclaimer template, it should be written by a legal expert, not free software that spits out a legal disclaimer for websites.
+A no-responsibility disclaimer template should be written by a legal expert, not free software that spits out a legal disclaimer for websites.
 Now, I’m not an attorney and don’t claim to understand disclaimer law.

 However, I do know that free legal disclaimers and policies online are often deficient as they’re not drafted by a real attorney, and don’t offer complete legal protection for bloggers, or the peace of mind you deserve.